dip-proto/fastly.js/fastly-vcl/vcl-functions/math_functions.md

 - x: The value whose logarithm is to be calculated (must be > 0)

 RETURN VALUE: The logarithm base 2 of x

+### FUNCTION: math.log10

+PURPOSE: Calculates the logarithm base 10 of a value
+SYNTAX: math.log10(FLOAT x)

+PARAMETERS:
+- x: The value whose logarithm is to be calculated (must be > 0)

+RETURN VALUE: The logarithm base 10 of x

 ### FUNCTION: math.sqrt